 Implementing the Water Action Plan

-The next portion of the Mid-Coast Water Planning Partnership Water Action Plan includes implementation tables that describe a suite of actions to achieve the water objectives and priorities in the Mid-Coast region of Oregon during the next 10 years, from 2022–2032.
-The planning horizon for this document is 50 years, however, given that the plan will be updated every two years, and giving emerging issues and changes in demographics and other factors likely to occur in the Mid-Coast, the specifics for the implementation table are based on the next 10 years.
+The next portion of the Mid-Coast Water Planning Partnership Water Action Plan includes implementation tables that describe a suite of actions to achieve the water objectives and priorities in the Mid-Coast region of Oregon in phases during the next 10 years, from 2022–2032.
+This plan should be reviewed and updated every five years given emerging issues and changes in demographics and other factors likely to occur in the Mid-Coast.
+The specifics for the implementation table within this plan focus on the highest priority actions that should be initiated within the next 10 years to achieve a secure water future for people and fish and wildlife in the Mid-Coast.

 Prioritizing Actions